NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Frequency of schedule values do not need to match the simulation timestep.
 For example, hourly schedules can be used with a 10-minute simulation timestep, or 10-minute schedules can be used with an hourly simulation timestep.

-A detailed stochastic occupancy schedule CSV file can also be automatically generated for you (see "Can Be Stochastically Generated" above for applicable columns); see the :ref:`usage_instructions` for the commands.
-The stochastic occupancy schedules are generated using the methodology described in `Stochastic simulation of occupant-driven energy use in a bottom-up residential building stock model <https://www.sciencedirect.com/science/article/pii/S0306261922011540>`_.
-Inputs for the stochastic schedule generator are entered in:

-- ``/HPXML/Building/BuildingDetails/BuildingSummary/BuildingOccupancy/NumberofResidents``
-- ``/HPXML/Building/Site/Address/StateCode`` (optional)
-- ``/HPXML/Building/Site/GeoLocation/Latitude`` (optional)
-- ``/HPXML/Building/Site/GeoLocation/Longitude`` (optional)
-- ``/HPXML/Building/Site/TimeZone/UTCOffset`` (optional)

-See :ref:`building_occupancy` and :ref:`building_site` for more information.

 .. warning::

   For simulations with daylight saving enabled (which is the default), EnergyPlus will skip forward an hour in the CSV on the "spring forward" day and repeat an hour on the "fall back" day.